junkangli/food-recommendation-app/README.md

 The application is mainly written in Python since it is dictated that for
 > API call shall be made via python

-And uses [Flask](https://flask.palletsprojects.com/) because it seems to be the most popular Python-based web framework.
+And uses [Flask](https://flask.palletsprojects.com/) because it seems to be a popular Python-based web framework.
 [Poetry](https://python-poetry.org/) is used for dependency management because of familiarity with the tool.
 [Bootstrap](https://getbootstrap.com/) is used for styling the web site.
 For deployment to Amazon Web Services, AWS Elastic Beanstalk is used due to its ease of use.